Master of Science in Stem Cell Biology

 This program is an excellent preparation for work in academic and bioscience industry settings.

-Students will take lecture, lab, and seminar classes in the above-listed disciplines in addition to stem cell biology classes.
-They will interact with members of the Stem Cell Institute by participating in research seminars and journal clubs.
-They will spend a full calendar year conducting stem cell research in the laboratory of a Stem Cell Biology Graduate Program faculty member.
-This research will form the basis of the Master’s thesis.
+- spend a full calendar year conducting stem cell research in a Stem Cell Biology Graduate Program faculty member's laboratory.
+This research will form the basis of the Master’s thesis (Plan A only)

 Focus and rationale